High Level Bridge, River Tyne

 The High Level Bridge is a road and railway bridge spanning the River Tyne between Newcastle upon Tyne and Gateshead in North East England.
-It is considered the most notable historical engineering work in the city.
 It was built by the Hawks family from 5,050 tons of iron.
 George Hawks, Mayor of Gateshead, drove in the last key of the structure on 7 June 1849, and the bridge was officially opened by Queen Victoria later that year.

 It was designed by Robert Stephenson to form a rail link towards Scotland for the developing English railway network; a carriageway for road vehicles and pedestrians was incorporated to generate additional revenue.
 The main structural elements are tied cast-iron arches.

-Notwithstanding the considerable increase in the weight of railway vehicles since it was designed, it continues to carry rail traffic, although the King Edward bridge nearby was opened in 1906 to ease congestion.
-The roadway is also still in use, although with a weight restriction.
+It continues to carry rail traffic, although the King Edward bridge nearby was opened in 1906 to ease congestion.
+The roadway is also still in use, with a weight restriction.
 It is a Grade I listed structure.

 First bridge proposals

-In 1835, the Newcastle and Carlisle Railway (N&CR) Act authorised the line to approach Newcastle to a terminus at Redheugh, on the south bank of the River Tyne, close to the end of the present-day New Redheugh Bridge.
-The Act also authorised a crossing of the Tyne there, giving rail access to the north shore quays.
+The Newcastle-upon-Tyne and Carlisle Railway Act 1835 (5 & 6 Will.
+4. c. xxxi) authorised the Newcastle and Carlisle Railway (N&CR) to approach Newcastle to a terminus at Redheugh, on the south bank of the River Tyne, close to the end of the present-day New Redheugh Bridge.
+The act also authorised a crossing of the Tyne there, giving rail access to the north shore quays.
 The river was shallow at this point, and the bridge would have been at a low level, only 20 ft above high water.
 The line would then have climbed to a terminus at the Spital, near Neville Street and the east end of the present-day Newcastle Central station.
 The climb was to be at a gradient of 1 in 22 and would have been operated by a stationary steam engine with rope haulage.

 Hitherto railways in the region had had a local focus, but now the Great North of England Railway (GNER) obtained authorising Acts to build from Newcastle to York, forming part of a continuous trunk railway network to connect to London; the project was controlled by George Hudson, the so-called Railway King.
 At first the GNER was content to get access to the N&CR Newcastle terminus, by connecting with the N&CR at Redheugh and running over its line across the Tyne and up to the Spital.
 This had the advantage of avoiding a separate, and expensive, crossing of the river, but would have meant a steep descent to Redheugh as the GNER line approached on high ground from the Team Valley, only to climb once again to the Spital.
 Moreover, William Brandling had made known his intention to reach Newcastle from his line by running at a high level through Gateshead.
 On 25 April 1837, the N&CR decided to build to their south side, low-level terminus at Redheugh, but to leave the issue of the Tyne crossing open.